aksharasoman/video2avatar-dialogue/README.md

-# video2avatar-dialogue
-Transform YouTube Videos into Conversational Avatars with Sieve API toolkit.
+# Transform YouTube Videos into Conversational Avatars with the Sieve API toolkit.

 This repository contains the script `pipeline.py` to transform YouTube videos into engaging, conversational avatars using Sieve APIs.
 The goal is to automate the process of repurposing video content into interactive dialogues between two talking avatars, ideal for storytelling, educational purposes, or creating dynamic presentations.